vippsas/vipps-developers/test-environment.md

 - You may use the same test user on multiple devices.
 - Test users are not connected to any merchant, they can be used with any merchant and sales unit in the test environment.
-- We can not create test users with specific attributes (phone number, name, numbers, age, etc).
+- We can not create test users with specific attributes (phone number, name, numbers, age, etc.).

 If you need more than one test user, please contact your Key Account Manager (if you have one),